chriskrycho/v5.chriskrycho.com/site/essays/jj init.md

 {% callout %}

-Some background: Along with my experiment with [Mac-native text editors][experiment] over a recent extended stretch of time off, I spent some time learning [Jujutsu][jj].
-Jujutsu is a new version control system from a software engineer at Google, which already (though tentatively) has a good future there as a next-gen development beyond Google’s history with Perforce, Piper, and Mercurial.
+Some background: Along with an experiment with [Mac-native text editors][experiment] over a extended stretch of time off in July 2023, I spent some time learning [Jujutsu][jj]—and it became my daily driver for version control.
+Jujutsu is a new version control system from a software engineer at Google, which already has a good future there as a next-gen development beyond Google’s history with Perforce, Piper, and Mercurial.
 I find it interesting both for the approach it takes and for its careful design choices in terms of both implementation details and user interface.
 Indeed, I think—hope!—it has a possible future as the [next generation of version control][next-gen-vcs].

 [experiment]: https://v5.chriskrycho.com/journal/trying-bbedit-and-nova/
 [jj]: https://github.com/martinvonz/jj#command-line-completion